ChuckHill2/VideoLibrarian/Readme.md

   + Does not support virtual windows > 32768 pixels because Win32 scrollbars do not support scrolling > 32768.
   + Does not support child panels (e.g. tiles)
   + Does not support large number of controls (very very slow).
 * Cannot have large number of repeating panels with many controls (gallery) due to limited limited number of windows handles (an OS resource) allowed per application.
-Created panels/tiles consisting of background image containing no more than 2 real controls.
+For efficiency, created panels/tiles consisting of background image containing no more than 2 real controls.
+As a result, MovieGuide can support up to 3200 movies (TV Series count as one movie).